Finnic languages: History

+Some Slavic loanwords such as Finnish pappi and risti are, in view of their Christian meanings, palpably late borrowings from East Slavic, and may date as late as the 10th century, likely about 800 AD; but they are widely found in Finnic and look like they descend from Proto-Finnic, which for this reason is sometimes dated very late, as mentioned above.
+These loanwords were likely borrowed into an early Finnic dialect continuum.

 Classification

 The Finnic languages are located at the western end of the Uralic language family.
 A close affinity to their northern neighbors, the Sámi languages, has long been assumed, though many of the similarities (particularly lexical ones) can be shown to result from common influence from Germanic languages and, to a lesser extent, Baltic languages.
 Innovations are also shared between Finnic and the Mordvinic languages, and in recent times Finnic, Sámi and Moksha are sometimes grouped together.